-Up until 2003 there was a small population in Montgomeryshire and others at the southern end of the South Wales Valleys, but it is now restricted to one locality, centred on the Alun Valley on the western side of the Vale of Glamorgan, south of Bridgend (centred around grid ref.
-SS295764).
+Up until 2003 there was a small population in Montgomeryshire and others at the southern end of the South Wales Valleys, but it is now restricted to one locality, centred on the Alun Valley on the western side of the Vale of Glamorgan, south of Bridgend.
+The project consists of

-- Use a combination of volunteers, contractors and partners to restore bracken slopes with violets.
+- Using a combination of volunteers, contractors and partners to restore bracken slopes with violets.

-- Improve connectivity between breeding patches by opening rides through intervening scrub.
+- Improving connectivity between breeding patches by opening rides through intervening scrub.

-- Undertake annual counts of the adults and regular assessment of habitat quality.
+- Undertaking annual counts of the adults and regular assessment of habitat quality.

-The work is co-ordinated by a part-time project officer who leads the management work, monitoring and engagement with local communities and landowners.
+The work is co-ordinated by BC Wales staff and volunteers, who lead the management work, monitoring and engagement with local communities and landowners.

 - 17 ha of ungrazed land and 18 ha of grazed land restored in ten years.

 - High Brown Fritillary adult counts increased from 17 in 1999 to 889 in 2013

 - Abundance of Violets increased and negative indicators (sward height and grass and bramble cover) declined.

 - Other species such as Small Pearl-bordered Fritillary, Common Twayblade, Parasol mushroom and Dotted Bee-fly have benefited.